-- 15.1 Except as provided in Article 17 and Article 16, all positions shall be advertised and applications solicited in accordance with this Article. - 15.2 (a) The Employer shall establish and maintain a centralized web page with links to departmental Contract Instructor job postings by January 1, 2018. - (b) Departments that anticipate offering courses to Contract Instructors in the following term(s) shall post a notice on the departmental website, and send an electronic copy to the Union, listing such courses and inviting applications, in writing, for specific courses.
-Postings must be sent to the Union within five (5) business days. - (c) Departments that anticipate hiring Contract Instructors shall post their notices and send a copy to the Union by May 1st for courses being offered for the following fall and winter and by December 15th for courses being offered in the summer. - (d) If no courses are available by these deadlines, the department shall post a notice, with a copy sent to the union, indicating whether it will not hire Contract Instructors in the following term(s), or whether the posting is simply delayed.
-A timeline for posting may be included if known. - (e) Except for needs which arise within ten weeks of the start of classes (Article 16.9), courses which become available after the May 1st and December 15th deadlines must be posted as quickly as possible, and an electronic copy provided to the Union within five (5) business days.
-Additionally, departments shall make an effort to notify members of the added postings. - (f) Notices shall be posted for at least twenty-one (21) calendar days on websites, with a copy to the Union.
-Each notice shall include: - (i) the course number, title and description, - (ii) the qualifications required for the position, - (iii) the deadline and procedure for application, and - (iv) a footer containing the following:
+- 15.1 Except as provided in Article 17 and Article 16, all positions shall be advertised, and applications solicited in accordance with this Article. - 15.2 (a) The Employer shall establish, maintain, and regularly update a centralized web page with links to departmental Contract Instructor job postings. - (b) Departments that anticipate offering courses to Contract Instructors in the following term(s) shall post a notice on the departmental website, and send an electronic copy to the Union, listing such courses and inviting applications, in writing, for specific courses.
+Postings must be sent to the Union within five (5) business days. - (c) Departments that anticipate hiring Contract Instructors shall post their notices and send a copy to the Union by May 1st (or next contiguous working day) for courses being offered for the following fall and winter and by December 15th (or next contiguous working day) for courses being offered in the summer. - (d) If no courses are available by these deadlines, the department shall post a notice, with a copy sent to the Union, indicating whether it will not hire Contract Instructors in the following term(s), or whether the posting is simply delayed.
+A timeline for posting may be included if known. - (e) Except for needs that arise within ten (10) weeks of the start of classes (Article 16.9), courses that become available after May 1st (or next contiguous working day) and December 15th (or next contiguous working day) deadlines must be posted as quickly as possible, and an electronic copy provided to the Union within five (5) business days.
+Additionally, if contact information is available, departments shall make an effort to notify members on the departmental distribution list of the added postings.

+- (f) Notices shall be posted for at least twenty-one (21) calendar days on websites, with a copy given to the Union.
+Each notice shall include: - (i) the course number, title, and description; - (ii) the designated modality, anticipated TA support, and anticipated enrolment; - (iii) the qualifications required for the position; - (iv) the deadline and procedure for application; and - (v) a footer containing the following: